microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/New-MgGroupEvent.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ATTACHMENTS <IMicrosoftGraphAttachment[]>: The collection of fileAttachment and itemAttachment attachments for the event.
+ATTACHMENTS <IMicrosoftGraphAttachment[]>: The collection of FileAttachment, ItemAttachment, and referenceAttachment attachments for the event.
 Navigation property.
 Read-only.
 Nullable.
   - `[Id <String>]`: Read-only.
   - `[ContentType <String>]`: The MIME type.
   - `[IsInline <Boolean?>]`: true if the attachment is an inline attachment; otherwise, false.
   - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
-  - `[Name <String>]`: The attachment's file name.
+  - `[Name <String>]`: The display name of the attachment.
+This does not need to be the actual file name.
   - `[Size <Int32?>]`: The length of the attachment in bytes.

 ATTENDEES <IMicrosoftGraphAttendee[]>: The collection of attendees for the event.
   - `[Type <String>]`: attendeeType
   - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Address <String>]`: The email address of the person or entity.
+    - `[Address <String>]`: The email address of an entity instance.
-    - `[Name <String>]`: The display name of the person or entity.
+    - `[Name <String>]`: The display name of an entity instance.
   - `[ProposedNewTime <IMicrosoftGraphTimeSlot>]`: timeSlot
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[End <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}; for example, 2017-08-29T04:00:00.0000000).
+      - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
+For example, '2019-04-16T09:00:00'.
       - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
-See below for more possible values.
+See below for possible values.
     - `[Start <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone
   - `[Status <IMicrosoftGraphResponseStatus>]`: responseStatus
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Response <String>]`: responseType
     - `[Time <DateTime?>]`: The date and time that the response was returned.
 It uses ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z

 BODY <IMicrosoftGraphItemBody>: itemBody
   - `[(Any) <Object>]`: This indicates any property can be added to this object.